-Along with just meeting other sober people, Sober Grid can provide people the immediate help they need if they are experiencing cravings or urges.
+Along with just meeting other sober people and growing a support network, Sober Grid can provide people the immediate help they need if they are experiencing cravings or urges.
 One of their features is called “Burning Desire” in which users can select the button to notify others that they need help, like when they are experiencing an intense craving to use again.

 “When someone is struggling, that phone often weighs a million pounds.
 It’s very difficult to reach out for support when you’re struggling.
 We created the ‘Burning Desire’ button to be, really, an SOS-type feature where someone can put out an alert to the community and then receive that flood of support,” Pesce said.

 When someone makes a “Burning Desire” post, it makes the post red, highlights their profile in red, and sends out a push notification to other Sober Grid members nearby.

 Talking with someone who is going through a similar path, can sometimes give you the motivation and strength you need to get through the early stages of recovery and can even help later in life when these urges pop up.

 “For me getting sober, I didn’t do it be myself.
 I relied on the support of others and a community that understood what I was dealing with,” Pesce said.

 Sober Grid also features access to peer recovery coaches that are constantly available.
 If you are experiencing urges or cravings, reaching out to one of these coaches can help you get over this period and help it pass.
 Peer coaches can help by sharing stories, setting goals, offering support, and monitoring progress.
 Their website says that they can also provide extra resources for jobs, housing, health care, education, and more.